eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-protocol-bindings-mqtt.md

 #### Source header mapping

-As MQTT 3.1.1 does not support headers in its protocol, a [header mapping](connectivity-header-mapping.html) is not possible to configure here.
+As MQTT 3.1.1 does not support headers in its protocol, it is not possible to configure a [header mapping](connectivity-header-mapping.html) here.

 ### Target format